-Georgia boasts a moderate climate year round, while providing a distinct and rich experience each season.
-Our summers are warm, our falls brisk and sunny, our winters mild and our springs are blooming with dogwoods and azaleas.
-Georgia has moderate rainfall each year and varying snowfall from light in the Mountains to virtually none in other regions, especially those south of the Atlanta Metro.
+Georgia boasts a moderate climate year-round, while providing a distinct and rich experience each season.
+Our summers are warm, our falls brisk and sunny, our winters mild, and our springs are blooming with dogwoods and azaleas.
+Georgia has average rainfall each year and varying snowfall — from light in the mountains to virtually none in other regions, especially those south of the Atlanta Metro.

 Georgia is located in the Eastern Standard Time zone.

 Depending on what time of year you visit Georgia, shorts and a t-shirt will generally carry you through your entire trip.
-During the late fall and winter months, pack your coat and sweater but there's a chance you may not need it.
-Whether your trip for business or pleasure, our friendly southern demeanor means casual is the way to go.
+During the late fall and winter months, pack your coat and sweater, although there is a chance you may not need it.
+Whether your trip is for business or pleasure, our friendly Southern demeanor means casual is the way to go.

-With Georgia's many airports and interstates it's easy to arrive.
-But once you've in Georgia our state's well-connected transportation infrastructure will help you get around.
+With Georgia's many airports and interstates, it is easy to arrive.
+Once you are in Georgia, our state's well-connected transportation infrastructure will help you get around.

 Georgia Navigator - Georgia Department of Transportation's (GDOT) Intelligent Transportation System.
 This website provides the latest information on travel conditions pertaining to accidents, severe weather, roadway debris or stalled vehicles.